OmdenaAI/SudanChapter_AnalyzeHealthcareAccessibility/02_Data_collection/README.md

 Indicators Include metrics such as:
 The GHO (CODE) column reference specific health indicators tracked for each disease case, such as the MALARIA_CONF_CASES or MALARIA_EST_MORTALITY.
 Year: This feature captures data for specific years (e.g., 2014, 2020, and 2021), enabling trend analysis.
-Region and Country: Identifies Sudan within the Eastern Mediterranean Region (EMR).
 Uncertainty Range: The dataset provides a confidence interval for mortality rates, indicating the range of possible values (low to high).
-Numeric and Display Values: Includes raw numeric values alongside formatted values for straightforward interpretation.
+Numeric: Includes raw numeric values for each indicator.
 File name: disease_indicators.csv

 #### Sources: